thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     for documents.

 * `--file_loader_parallel_backend`: str, default `"threading"`
-    * joblib.Parallel backend to use when loading files. loky means multiprocessing while `threading` means multithreading.
+    * joblib.Parallel backend to use when loading files. `loky` and `multiprocessing` refer to multiprocessing whereas `threading` refers to multithreading.
     The number of jobs can be specified with `file_loader_n_jobs` but it's a loader specific kwargs.
+Any value other than the default is not guaranteed to work.

 * `--private`: bool, default `False`
     * add extra check that your data will never be sent to another